catMansCodes/Spring-All/README.md

 # Spring Framwork
-All about Java spring fremwork &amp; along with demos Project.
+All about Java spring fremwork with demos Project.

 <h2>Topics</h2>